-If you are looking for small amounts of convenient power, then yes, Suaoki has a few good options for efficient and portable solar charging for small devices.
-With this in mind, if you are looking for something more capable (or simply better for a comparable price), then there are plenty of other options available on the market.
+If you want small amounts of convenient power, then yes.
+Suaoki has a few good options for efficient and portable solar charging for small devices.
+With this in mind, if you want something more capable (or simply better for a comparable price), then there are plenty of other options available on the market.

 The Best Alternatives to The Suaoki Portable Power Station

-I have a sneaking suspicion that Suaoki modeled their portable power stations after the wildly successful units from RockPals.
-Below, we will explore how RockPals’ units stack up against Suaoki’s portable power stations before exploring other great alternatives.
+We suspect that Suaoki modeled its portable power stations after the wildly successful units from RockPals.
+Below, we explore how RockPals’ units stack up against Suaoki’s portable power stations before looking at other great alternatives.

-Compared to Suaoki’s line of portable power stations, RockPals have their own products which can deliver the same results for less of an asking price.
+Compared to Suaoki’s line of portable power stations, RockPals has its own products which deliver the same results for a lower asking price.
 Notably, the 330W model from RockPals packs nearly as much power as the Suaoki S370 and costs nearly $100 less.
 If you need the extra power, the Rockpals 540Wh model is one of our most popular items.
-This product, which is sold for less than the G500, has a larger battery capacity and higher surge rating than the similar Suaoki model.
+This product, which sells for less than the G500, has a larger battery capacity and higher surge rating than the similar Suaoki model.

 EcoFlow Delta 1300

 Lastly, if you want convenient power on the go, then you may want to consider upgrading to the EcoFlow Delta 1300.
 The EcoFlow, which can actually be best compared to the Suaki G1000, is an extremely powerful solar generator that can store 1300wH of electricity.
-Plus, the Delta is rated for 1800W of continuous power, so you will be able to run much larger devices such as power tools or kitchen appliances.
-The Delta comes at a much lower cost and higher capability than the G1000, and can also be fully recharged in a record-breaking 2 hours (when plugged into a wall outlet).
+It is rated for 1800W of continuous power, so you can run much larger devices such as power tools or kitchen appliances.
+The Delta comes at a much lower cost and higher capability than the G1000 and can be fully recharged in a record-breaking two hours when plugged into a wall outlet.

-Ultimately, I hope that this guide was helpful in explaining the capabilities of some of the most popular Suaoki Portable Power Stations.
-Whereas these devices are great for minimist power needs, it is definitely worth your time to explore your alternatives.
-There are plenty of higher power (and lower cost) solar generators available today.
-If you have any questions about your particular energy needs, feel free to contact us about your solar!
+Ultimately, we hope that this guide helped explain the capabilities of some of the most popular Suaoki Portable Power Stations.
+Whereas these devices are great for minimal power needs, it is worth your time to explore your alternatives.
+There is plenty of high-power and lower-cost solar generators available.
+If you have any questions about your energy needs, feel free to contact us!